tomanistor/osprey/README.md

 +++
 ```

+### Contact Form
+The email address specified in the config.toml file will be one receiving messages sent through the contact form.
+The contact form is operated by Formspree and requires that the form must be submitted once initially to confirm the email address being used.
+See instruction [here](https://formspree.io/).

 ### Custom CSS
 To implement custom CSS sitewide, change the config.toml parameter `customCSS` from `false` to `true` and then create a `css.html` file in your `layouts/partials/` folder like the example below: